harl00/AIinHealthcare/docs/index.md

 **A 12-week postgraduate curriculum for health practitioners examining Artificial Intelligence in contemporary healthcare.**

-> **Australian Context:** This curriculum is designed for Australian healthcare, with particular emphasis on **aeromedical retrieval**—providing a lens for examining AI in high-stakes, time-critical, and resource-constrained environments.
+This curriculum is designed for Australian healthcare, with particular emphasis on **aeromedical retrieval**—providing a lens for examining AI in high-stakes, time-critical, and resource-constrained environments.

 ---